Mbaoma/terraform-snippets/using-s3-state/README.md

 # Create a cluster of web servers

-This folder contains Terraform configuration that deploys a cluster of web servers (using EC2 and Auto Scaling) and a load balancer (using ELB) in an Amazon Web Services (AWS) account.
+This folder contains Terraform configuration that deploys a cluster of web servers (using EC2 and Auto Scaling) and a load balancer (using ELB) and a MYSQL database instance in an Amazon Web Services (AWS) account.

 ## Deploy the code
+- Change directory to folders with terrform configurations
 ```bash
 $ terraform init
 $ terraform fmt